Home / ORPAS Application Guide / ORPAS – McMaster University

 MSc (OT) Online Interview

-Eligible applicants (up to 800 applicants) who have met the academic requirements will be invited, via the email address provided to ORPAS in the online application, to participate in an online interview.
-The cost of the interview is $55 (non-refundable) and must be paid before the online interview can be completed.
+Eligible applicants (up to 800 applicants) who have met the academic requirements will be invited, via the email address they provided in their ORPAS application, to participate in an online interview.
+The cost of the interview is $55 (non-refundable) and must be paid before the online interview can be accessed.
 Applicants who have not met the minimum requirements will not proceed to the interview and will be notified via email.

 The MSc (OT) Program will support accommodations for the interview process.
-To be considered, we must receive your request for accommodation by the specified time and date in the invitation letter.
+To be considered, we must receive your request for accommodation by the specified time and date in the invitation for interview letter.

 MSc (OT) Selection Method

-Applicants who completed the online interview are ranked based on their final score, which is a combination of their interview score (75% of final ranking) and their sub-GPA (25% of final ranking).
+Applicants who completed the online interview are ranked based on their final score, which is a combination of their interview score (75%) and their sub-GPA (25%).
 Offers of admission are made using the overall rank in conjunction with other factors from your ORPAS application and online interview (i.e., interview integrity).

-Applicants will be notified of the admission decision via the email provided in the ORPAS Application.
+Applicants will be notified of the admission decision via the email they provided in their ORPAS application.
 Applicants will receive either an offer of admission, notification that they are on the waiting list or a decline letter.

 Applicants on the wait list will not be provided their position on the wait list.